dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/group.md

 </Tabs>

 ## Definition
-An optional configuration for grouping models, analysis, snapshots, tests, and metrics.
+An optional configuration for assigning a group to a resource.
 When a resource is grouped, dbt will allow it to reference private models within the same group.

 For more details on reference access between resources in groups, check out [model access](/docs/collaborate/govern/model-access#groups).